Great Britain in the Seven Years' War: Quebec

 The key to British strategy in North America involved taking Quebec City—the capital and largest city of New France.
 This was to be achieved by the deployment of a massive force up the Saint Lawrence River.
 Simultaneously an Anglo-American force would march from New York to capture Fort Carillon and possibly Fort Niagara as well.
 While many, particularly Pitt and the American inhabitants, hoped that Canada could be annexed, others saw it as a bargaining chip to offset potential British losses in Europe.
 By the time the French realised the scale of the British intentions in Canada, it was too late to send assistance to Quebec.
 The French government hoped that Louis-Joseph de Montcalm, New France's military commander, would be able to resist for the next year, after which they would send troops to his aid.

 Wolfe arrived outside Quebec on 28 June.
 For much of the rest of the summer, he probed the defences of the city, trying to find a way through.
 Montcalm constantly frustrated him, shifting his own troops about in response.
 The cat-and-mouse game between the two generals reached a climax towards the end of the summer.
-If Wolfe could not capture the city he would likely be forced to withdraw in the face of the hostile Canadian winter.
+If Wolfe could not capture the city, he would likely be forced to withdraw in the face of the hostile Canadian winter.
 An attempt to land on the Montmorency was beaten back at the Battle of Beauport, and almost proved disastrous.
 Wolfe now searched for another place to land and make his attack.
-On 12 September the British learned of a convenient landing spot, and Wolfe moved his army there at night.
+On 12 September, the British learned of a convenient landing spot, and Wolfe moved his army there at night.
 The following day the Battle of the Plains of Abraham took place.
 It proved to be a decisive British victory, though one in which both Wolfe and Montcalm were killed.
 The British then took over the city.

 The British were further cheered by the news that Amherst had taken Fort Carillon (after which it was renamed Fort Ticonderoga, as it is known today) and a second expedition had captured Fort Niagara.
 The French and their native allies were now under increasing pressure, compounded by guerrilla activities spearheaded by Britain's Mohawk allies and Rogers' Rangers.
 Despite the celebrated victory at Quebec, the campaign was not over—the French still had significant forces at large in North America swelled by refugees from the surrounding countryside.
-The following spring the French regrouped and launched an attempt to retake Quebec.
+The following spring the French regrouped under François Gaston de Lévis and launched an attempt to retake Quebec.
 The Battle of Sainte-Foy took place on 28 April 1760 and proved even bloodier than the previous battle.
 Though the French prevailed, the British were able to retreat into Quebec.
-The subsequent siege of Quebec lasted from 29 April until 15 May when British ships arrived to relieve the city which compelled the de Lévis to break off the siege and retreat.
+The subsequent siege of Quebec lasted from 29 April until 15 May when British ships arrived to relieve the city which compelled de Lévis to break off the siege and retreat.